This virtual library is an extension of the library collection and learning commons at

 Armandina Munguia, Library Aide

-The SHS Catalog named Alexandria includes our physical collection
+The SHS Catalog in our Alexandria program includes our physical collection

 plus E-books available for checkout on Overdrive